gtema/openstack/doc/src/osc.md

 ###### **Options:**

 * `--availability-zone <AVAILABILITY_ZONE>` — The availability zone of the host aggregate.
 You should use a custom availability zone rather than the default returned by the os-availability-zone API.
-The availability zone must not include ‘:’ in its name
+The availability zone must not include ‘:’ in its name.

+   Warning

+   You should not change or unset the availability zone of an aggregate when that aggregate has hosts which contain servers in it since that may impact the ability for those servers to move to another host.
 * `--name <NAME>` — The name of the host aggregate